Obesity Action Coalition Applauds Medicare’s Expansion of Coverage for Obesity Surgery and Calls on Private Insurers to follow Suit

 Tampa, FL – Today, the Centers for Medicare and Medicaid Services (CMS) announced it will expand its national coverage policy for obesity surgery.
 The new policy applies to all Medicare recipients including those more than 65 years old and Medicare disabled.
 The policy expands the surgery options to include open and laparoscopic gastric bypass, laparoscopic adjustable gastric banding and open and laparoscopic biliopancreatic diversion with duodenal switch as long as the procedure is conducted at a comprehensive program certified by the American Society of Bariatric Surgery/Surgical Review Corporation or the American College of Surgeons.

 “The OAC is grateful that Medicare will provide expanded options to those affected by morbid obesity.
-Medicare’s endorsement of the safety and effectiveness of bariatric surgery provides the morbidly obese with increased opportunity to access care and decrease the many life-threatening co-morbid conditions associated with their disease, such as heart disease, diabetes and much more.
+Medicare’s endorsement of the safety and effectiveness of bariatric surgery provides the individuals with severe obesity with increased opportunity to access care and decrease the many life-threatening co-morbid conditions associated with their disease, such as heart disease, diabetes and much more.
 Through Medicare’s decision today, the healthcare community has most certainly taken a proactive step in the right direction,” said Joseph Nadglowski, Jr., OAC President and CEO.

 In May of 2005, the ASBS, along with other organizations, called on CMS to expand their coverage for obesity surgery.
 On November 23, 2005, CMS released their proposed rules for extending coverage of bariatric surgery.
-With the dedication of the ASBS and the many individuals affected by obesity, CMS has made significant decision for all obese and morbidly obese Medicare recipients.
+With the dedication of the ASBS and the many individuals affected by obesity, CMS has made significant decision for all Medicare recipients with obesity or severe obesity.

 Previously, Medicare’s policy only covered gastric bypass surgery if it was medically appropriate and if the surgery was used to correct an illness which caused the obesity or was aggravated by the obesity.
 In addition, coverage varied from region to region due to the absence of a national coverage decision.